yuanzhenxia12138/yuanzhenxia12138.github.io/_posts/2020-02-06-intergration.md

 GRE test is interesting, even though it is less important than TOEFL and GPA.
 My score is V 154 and Q 170.
 The words in GRE test are useful and improve my English proficiency by teaching me memorizing words in context, as a native speaker.

-## Application

-I know low GPA is my biggest disadvantage, although I finally achieved my goal of TOEFL and GRE as well as negotiated my internship( Research assistant) about physics-based simulation in Chinese Academy of Sciences.
-It is delayed by WH pneumonia.

-Good luck to myself!!!!!!!!!!
-I pray.

 ## The other half